manhdo249/Enhance_CPM/README.md

 **Please CITE** this paper if you use this dataset or model implementation in your own research or software.

 2. **Propose a pose-transformation learning framework** for makeup transfer tasks.
-By leveraging UV-position mapping, we aim to improve makeup consistency across varied face angles and lighting.
+By leveraging UV-position mapping, I aim to improve makeup consistency across varied face angles and lighting.
 This work is still under active investigation, with ongoing efforts to stabilize and enhance performance.

 ![](https://i.imgur.com/Q97nbWe.png)